-To collect the log files from the command line, use the voltdb collect command:
+To collect the log files, use the voltdb collect command:

 $ voltdb collect --prefix=mylogs /home/db/voltdbroot

 When you run the command you must specify the location of the root directory for the database as an argument to the

 command.
 For example, if you are in the same working directory where the database was originally started, by default the

 --dir flag), the root directory is the subdirectory